Land Registry Title Deeds, explained

 - Apply to change details on the register such as a change of name.

-- Submissions for applications for first registration of properties.
+- Make applications for first registration of properties.

 - Apply for a full land charges search.